belovetech/cartolinks-backend-assessment/question2/README.md

 ## Description

 This is a Nest.js simple application for managing shopping carts.
-It provides endpoints for creating a new cart, adding items to a cart, deleting items from a cart, updating the quantity of items in a cart, and retrieving a list of all carts.
+It provides endpoints for creating a new cart, adding items to a cart, deleting items from a cart, and updating the quantity of items in a cart..

 ## Installation